 - Place both cupcake tins, evenly spaced, into the preheated oven.
 Bake for 20-25 minutes.

 - The cupcakes are baked when they are risen and spring back from a light touch.

-- When baked remove the cupcakes from the oven.
+- As soon as the cupcakes are baked, remove from the oven.

 - Leave the cupcakes to cool for a couple of minutes in the tin, then remove and place them on to a cooling rack to fully cool.

 - While the cupcakes are cooling, make the buttercream.

 Making And Piping The Caramac Frosting

 - Place the Caramac buttons into a heatproof, microwaveable bowl.
 Heat for 20 second bursts, stirring between each one.
 Remove from the microwave once the Caramac is completely melted.

 - Into a large bowl add the softened butter, salt and icing sugar.
 Whisk, adding the hot water whilst the beaters are whisking.
 Continue whisking until the buttercream is combined, yet still thick in consistency.